khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 3. Ibn Wahb said: “I heard Mālik being asked about cleaning between the toes during ablution.
 He said, ‘The people do not have to do that.’
 I did not approach him until the crowd had lessened, when I said to him, ‘We know of a _sunnah_ about that.’
 He said, ‘What is that?’
 I said, ‘Layth ibn Saʿd, Ibn Lahīʿah and ʿAmr ibn al-Hārith narrated to us from Yazīd ibn ʿAmr al-Maʿāfirī from Abū ʿAbd al-Raḥmān al-Hubulī from Mustawrid ibn Shaddād al-Qurashī who said, “I saw the Messenger of Allāh \pbuh rubbing between his toes with his little finger.”’
 He said, ‘This _ḥadīth_ is sound; I had not heard of it at all until now.’
 Afterwards, I heard him being asked about the same thing, on which he ordered cleaning between the toes.”[^a30]

-### Imām al-Shāfiʿī
+### Imam al-Shāfiʿī

-As for Imām al-Shāfiʿī, the quotations from him are most numerous and beautiful,[^a31] and his followers were the best in sticking to them:
+As for Imam al-Shāfiʿī, the quotations from him are most numerous and beautiful,[^a31] and his followers were the best in sticking to them:

 1. “The _sunnahs_ of the Messenger of Allāh \pbuh reach, as well as escape from, everyone of us.
 So whenever I voice my opinion, or formulate a principle, where something contrary to my view exists on the authority of the Messenger of Allāh \pbuh, then the correct view is what the Messenger of Allāh \pbuh has said, and it is my view.”[^a32]